JessePri/JessePri/README.md

 # Hi  ^__^
 ### Best way to contact me 📣: jesseprilutsky@gmail.com
-### Things that I want to learn 🎓: JS, React, anything cool
+### Things that I want to learn 🎓: embedded on an STM32
-### Currently working on 💼: A hotkey based window mangager with a GUI based config file editor
+### Currently working on 💼: reading C Programming: A Modern Approach, 2nd Edition